-All green roof or green wall works.
-Statement

-Refer to WDCP2022 Part B3 Landscaping, Biodiversity and Vegetation Preservation Section Green Roofs and Walls.

-The Green Roof/Wall Design Statement must include:

-- The anticipated load of the green roof or wall, by a structural engineer. - Evidence the green roof or wall has been assessed as part of the structural certification for the building. - Evidence the green roof or green wall has been assessed as part of the waterproofing certification for the building. - · A cross-sectional diagram that details all the components of the green roof or green wall. - The location of existing and proposed structures - · Drainage, irrigation and waterproofing, and overflow provisions. - · Earthworks and mounding and retaining walls and planter boxes (if applicable). - The proposed growing medium, with soil types and depth - The location, species and numbers of plants likely to be used. - Safety features such as balustrades and maintenance hooks (if applicable). - The parts of the green roof that are accessible and inaccessible. - How a green wall is attached or fastened to the wall.
+DEVELOPM ENT APPLICATION REQUIRE MENTS Plan / Document When Required Information Green Roof/ Wall Design Statement All green roof or green wall works.
+Refer to WDCP2012 Part B3 Landscaping and Biodiversity Section 3.1.3 Green Roofs and Walls.
+The Green Roof/Wall Design Statement must include: The anticipated load of the green roof or wall, by a structural engineer.
+Evidence the green roof or wall has been assessed as part of the structural certification for the building.
+Evidence the green roof or green wall has been assessed as part of the waterproofing certification for the building.
+A cross-sectional diagram that details all the components of the green roof or green wall.
+The location of existing and proposed structures Drainage, irrigation and waterproofing, and overflow provisions.
+Earthworks and mounding and retaining walls and planter boxes (if applicable).
+The location, species and numbers of plants likely to be used.
+Safety features such as balustrades and maintenance hooks (if applicable).
+The parts of the green roof that are accessible and inaccessible.
+How a green wall is attached or fastened to the wall.
 A maintenance plan detailing arrangements for inspection and maintenance, including waterproofing membrane, drainage and irrigation.

-Heritage Conservation Management Plan

-Applications involving:

-- a change of use of a heritage item of State heritage significance; - any alteration to the fabric or setting of a heritage item of State heritage significance which requires consent; or - substantial alterations and or additions to a heritage item considered by the Council to be of high local significance, unless the consent authority determines that it is not required.

-See: heritage.nsw.gov.au

-The conservation management plan is to include:

-- the investigation of the physical and documentary evidence of the heritage item; - a comparative analysis and curtilage assessment; - · assessment of the significance of the heritage item; - the investigation of the constraints and opportunities for the item including the owner's needs and resources, and external constraints; - conservation policies which address the following: - i. conservation of the fabric and setting of the heritage item; - ii. appropriate uses of the heritage item; - iii. appropriate ways to interpret the significance of the heritage item; - iv. management of the heritage item; - v. guidelines for future development; and - priorities for instigation of conservation policies.
+Heritage Conservation Management Plan Applications involving: a change of use of a heritage item of State heritage significance; any alteration to the fabric or setting of a heritage item of State heritage significance which requires consent; or substantial alterations and or additions to a heritage item considered by the Council to be of high local significance, unless the consent authority determines that it is not required.
+See: heritage.nsw.gov.au The conservation management plan is to include: the investigation of the physical and documentary evidence of the heritage item; a comparative analysis and curtilage assessment; assessment of the significance of the heritage item; the investigation of the constraints and opportunities for the item including the owner's needs and resources, and external constraints; conservation policies which address the following: conservation of the fabric and setting of the heritage item; appropriate uses of the heritage item; appropriate uses of the heritage item; w management of the heritage item; v. guidelines for future development; and